AriFordsham/GHCWiki/arm-linux-ghc.md

 Same problem with utils/pwd/pwd as in the first attempt below, with the same solution.
 After that fix both machines configure successfully.

+### Host-side

+#### Tripped up at the last again

+Got all the way to make hc-file-bundle Project=Ghc, the last host-side step for now, before running into trouble.
+It couldn't find the file rts/AutoApply_debug.hc, so I touched it and ran the command again.
+I have no idea if that will break anything later on, but we shall see.

 ## First Unregisterised Hack Notes

 ### Why it doesn't work